lukaskleinschmidt/kirby-laravel-vite/README.md

   }
 ```

-Now you need can tell Vite about the newly installed plugin by creating a new `vite.config.js` with the following content:
+Now you can tell Vite about the newly installed plugin by creating a new `vite.config.js` with the following content:

 ```js
 import { defineConfig } from 'vite';